-There is no charge for visits to the health center; there are minor charges for medical tests or medications dispensed by the health center that can be charged to a student's 'Gate Card or student account.
-Students (or their health insurers) are responsible for bills relating to emergency room visits, laboratory and x-ray tests, visits to specialists, and prescriptions sent to local pharmacies.
+There is no charge for visits to the health center; however, students (or their health insurers) are responsible for bills relating to emergency room visits, laboratory and x-ray tests, visits to specialists, and certain medications.

 All care and conversations at SHS are confidential; see the Confidentiality section for more information.